StefanRickli/file_to_qrcode/README.md

+# A word of caution
+This project is very active at the moment and the decoder currently is broken because a lot of changes in the content header happened.

+Todo:
+- Fix decoder
+- Rename folders
+- Make the program a CLI
+- Control app behavior using args

 ## encode_to_qrcode.py
 - In: A file needs to be present in the folder `encode/in/`.
 The algorigthm will choose the file with the latest date modified.
 - Out: A series of datamatrix PNG files `encode/out/*.png`, containing the text of the input file.